amirtayebi/amirtayebi.github.io/_pages/research.md

 - **Private Equity and Uncertainty: A Cross-country Analysis (With Sina Davoodi, University of Oregon)** (First Draft Coming Soon)
 ***Presented at**: Southern Economic Association Annual Meeting, 2023.*

-- **The Role of Firm Age in the Impact of Right-to-Work Laws on Job Creation: Insights from Synthetic Control Analysis**(Under Review)
+- **The Role of Firm Age in the Impact of Right-to-Work Laws on Job Creation: Insights from Synthetic Control Analysis** With Israt Jahan (Under Review)

 ## Work in progress
 - **Entrepreneurship and Trade Shocks (With Saleh Tabrizy, University of Oklahoma)**